New York officers kill man after mistaking metal pipe for gun

 Brooklyn resident Eric Vassell told CNN affiliate NY1 that the victim was his 35-year-old son, Saheed Vassell.

-He was harmless and suffered from bipolar disorder, he said.
+He had no weapons and suffered from bipolar disorder, he said.

 "He's polite, nice, he's kind.
 He just comes and he goes," Vassell said.